Lundalogik/limeclient/README.rst

 Python client for the LIME Pro API.

-Documentation can be found at `Read the Docs<http://limeclient.readthedocs.org/en/latest/index.html>` _.
+Documentation can be found at http://limeclient.readthedocs.org/en/latest/index.html.